 Surface and maintain all off-street parking areas with durable and dustless all-weather material.

 Stormwater Quality Manual

-Consult the 2004 Connecticut Stormwater Quality Manual for guidance in protecting the waters of the state from the adverse impacts of post-construction stormwater runoff.
+Demonstrate consistency with the 2004 Connecticut Stormwater Quality Manual or any subsequent revisions for guidance and requirements in protecting the waters of the state from the adverse impacts of post-construction stormwater runoff.